 Brown noted they awarded the six licenses on December 7, 2018.
 Appeals filed were then filed on January 31, 2019.
 The case was decided on November 25, 2020, in favor of the plaintiffs.
 He noted a specific process was not outlined by the judge in the case.

-Brown explained after they lost the case in 2020, a Quality Control (QC) committee was then set up to thoroughly review the process and make recommendations.
+Brown explained after they lost the case in 2020, a Quality Control (QC) committee was set up to review the process and make recommendations thoroughly.

-He then described an intricate back and forth process between the DOH and the applicants.
+He then described an intricate process between the DOH and the applicants.
 Brown noted five of the six applicants again took the DOH to court, which favored the DOH the second time.
-The CRC then assumed the issue from the DOH in April 2021.
+The NJ CRC then assumed the issue from the DOH in April 2021.

 He said the two measures responsible for variation in scoring were financial suitability and diversity.